Guest Post by Betti Menzel from Kiteboarding

 + High probability of wind

-+ Shallow water for beginners, intermediates and freestyle riders
++ Shallow and flat water for beginners, intermediates and freestyle riders

 + Less than 3 hours from Germany/Europe

 + Affordable prices in the local area (supermarkets, restaurants)

 + Good leisure activities for the mornings: Visits to Djerbahood or Houmt Souk, Quad rides, SUP, camel rides, Yoga, Golfing, Excursions to the Blue lagoon and other points of interest.

 – During summer on light-wind days a lot of seaweed in the water

 – Not suitable for anyone expecting perfect high-class service.
 The hotel opened 18 years ago, catering mostly to families and is working with Kiteworldwide only since last year